 What Should You Do When You Get These Injuries

 When you get into a traumatic incident such as a high-impact car crash or a fall, it is of utmost importance to get yourself the proper medical attention.
-This ensures that the extent of your injuries is properly diagnosed and that you are given the proper treatment for them.
+This ensures that the extent of your injuries, including whiplash concussion, is properly diagnosed and that you are given the proper treatment for them.
 If you are suffering from a concussion, it is recommended to see a doctor if you are experiencing the abovementioned symptoms frequently and with increasing intensity.
 This includes repeated vomiting and nausea, worsening of your headaches, confusion and disorientation, slurred speech, seizures, and convulsions.

 It is important to know these things so you know what to look out for in the aftermath of an accident.
 However, you must remember that you must not self-diagnose, self-treat, or medicate, as this might worsen your symptoms.